Table of Contents

 Blood Type Personality Theory

 The Blood Type Personality Theory (血液型性格分類, Ketsueki-gata Seikaku Bunrui) is a pseudoscience with highly controversial origins, claiming that blood type can predict one's compatibility and personality.
-It was mostly popular in Japan and South Korea.
+Historically, it was popular in Japan and South Korea.

 History